daydemir/senseable-python-template/README.md

+*This README serves as a guide for creating new Python projects at the MIT Senseable City Lab.
+As the README is quite long, it may be best if this is restructured into a proper documentation website*

 # A Senseable Python Template

 In order to get started with a new Python project at the MIT Senseable City Lab, it is strongly recommended that [cookiecutter-data-science](https://cookiecutter-data-science.drivendata.org) is used to create the skeleton for your project.